mediacloud/backend/doc/topics.markdown

 If you are running on a development machine, first make sure that you have a Solr instance running in `supervisord`.

-Then run the following import data into solr from PostgreSQL and verify existence of data in Solr by searching for a common word on the `/search` page.
+Then run the following import data into Solr from PostgreSQL and verify existence of data in Solr by searching for a common word on the `/search` page.

 **DO NOT RUN THIS IN PRODUCTION!**

-The process for running a topic in production is the same, but without the solr import (the production solr database will already have data).
+The process for running a topic in production is the same, but without the Solr import (the production Solr database will already have data).

     ./script/run_with_carton.sh \
         ./script/mediawords_import_solr_data.pl \